dhruvvv-sh/Lattice/README.md

 # Lattice

 Lattice is an S3-inspired object storage engine built with Python, FastAPI, and PostgreSQL.
-The project explores the internal architecture of modern object storage systems such as Amazon S3, MinIO, and Ceph by implementing their core storage mechanisms from first principles.
+The project explores how systems such as Amazon S3, MinIO, and Ceph separate metadata from physical object storage while preserving durability, scalability, and fault tolerance.

-Rather than functioning as a simple file upload service, Lattice separates metadata management from physical storage and introduces fault-tolerant storage concepts including object sharding, parity generation, disk health monitoring, and parity-based recovery.
+The current project has two active layers:

+* A working FastAPI object API backed by PostgreSQL metadata and local filesystem storage.
+* A storage prototype that demonstrates sharding, Reed-Solomon parity, reconstruction, and disk-failure recovery scenarios.

 The long-term goal is to evolve Lattice into a distributed, fault-tolerant object storage platform with S3-compatible APIs, background healing, multi-node replication, and AI-powered semantic retrieval.